ChonkyPlonki/ChonkyPlonki.Website/_posts/vulpion/2020-11-25-History Behind Vulpion.markdown

 ---
 layout: default
 project-title: History Behind Vulpion
-projectcategory: vulpion33333
+projectcategory: vulpion
 url: vulpion
 modal-id: vulpionhistory
-date: 2020-07-10
+date: 2020-11-25
-img: /img/portfolio/vul/walking-2encoder.gif
+img: /img/portfolio/vul/fortwitter3.png
 alt: image-alt
 description: This game was a one woman passion project that began in September 2019.
 I had for a couple of years been obsessed with making a game that reflected a healthy society, modeled a little after current Scandinavian social systems.
 I wanted to portray a civilization with ample access to free mental health care professionals, focus on inclusivity, free education, welfare programs and compassionate leadership. <br>
 img1: /img/portfolio/vul/cutelooking.jpg